vrajani/tech-questions/src/main/java/theory/string/String, builder and buffer.md

 * StringBuffer is mutable means one can change the value of the object .
 The object created through StringBuffer is stored in the heap.
 StringBuffer has the same methods as the StringBuilder , but each method in StringBuffer is synchronized that is StringBuffer is thread safe .
 * Due to this it does not allow two threads to simultaneously access the same method .
 Each method can be accessed by one thread at a time .
 * But being thread safe has disadvantages too as the performance of the StringBuffer hits due to thread safe property .
 Thus StringBuilder is faster than the StringBuffer when calling the same methods of each class.
-* String Buffer can be converted to the string by using toString() method.
+* String Buffer can be converted to the practical.string by using toString() method.

 `StringBuffer demo1 = new StringBuffer("Hello") ;
 // The above object stored in heap and its value can be changed .